 The marine grease created a sticky condition on the palm of the rubber gloves.

-After the incident, all rubber gloves were removed from use aboard the RV MANTA.
+After the incident, all nitrile dipped gloves were removed from use aboard the RV MANTA.
+All deck operations were switched to using either latex dipped gloves, or synethetic leather gloves.
 Further, degreasing agents were provided for future operations.
 In the event the umbilical becomes overly coated again, the degreaser will be used to remove some of the adhesive grease.
+The protective equipment required while using the degreaser has been identified as disposable gloves, and safety goggles.
 Lastly, the possibility of this reoccurring will be discussed during future safety briefs before ROV operations.

 Submitted by LJTG Dustin R. Picard on 18 October 2017 (updated 21 November 2018)